A recent post on Crossroad Junction’s Facebook page:

 ~ Jim Wright

 When we think of redemption we usually think about Christ’s atoning blood which delivered us from our sins.
-Yes, on the day we personally surrender ourselves to the Lord and ask His forgiveness, He redeems our soul and we become His children.
+Yes, on the day we personally surrender ourselves to the Lord and ask His forgiveness, He redeems us and we become His children.

 Thru eyes of hollow darkness,